LovreB/vue-tic-tac-toe/README.md

 However, nothing is happening on the screen - because `updateBoard` are not yet used anywhere.
 To call `updateBoard` when a square is clicked, we need to add an **onClick event listener** to our _square_ components by using the directive `v-on` (shorthand `@`).

-Add `@click=updateBoard(index)` to the square component.
+Add `@click="updateBoard(index)"` to the square component.
 The `updateBoard` function is now called once we click a single square, together with the index of the clicked square.

 ---